timscott/flipit/README.markdown

 	}

-Let's flip the feature `OFF` by adding a setting.
+The feature is `ON` by default.
+Let's flip it `OFF` by adding a setting.
+One way to store settings is in your application's config.

 	<appSettings>
 		<add key="my_feature_is_on" value="false"/>
 	</appSettings>

 To flip the feature back `ON`, change the value to `true`.
 When you're sure you never want to flip it off again, delete the setting.
-(You don't need some old setting hanging around cluttering things up.)

-## More Complex Scenario
+## More Complex Case

 Scenario: Roll out a feature region by region.
 (Send notifications to delivery locations when an order changes to In Route status.)